-Two members of staff have had in-house training in Autism and all members of staff have completed on line training.
+All members of staff have had in-house training in Autism and most members of staff have completed on line training.
 We are working towards the Autism Friendly Bronze award.

 All staff undertake relevant training courses, in-house training and online training as well as keeping up to date through research.
-Later this year all staff will be attending in-house training in managing behaviour in children this will be delivered by our area senco.
+Some staff have attending in-house training in managing behaviour in children this was delivered by our area senco.

 We have experience in supporting children with epilepsy, diabetes, asthma, downs syndrome, autism, speech and language difficulties, food allergies.
 All staff completed relevant training to give support to these children.

 Specialist services and expertise accessed by our setting

 We work closely with other professionals, we seek advice and support from our area senco and put in place the recommendations given to us.

 The children’s centre and health visitors’ clinic is held twice a month at the library.